nuxt/scripts/docs/content/scripts/support/crisp.md

 ### Props

-- `trigger`: The trigger event to load the Crisp.
+- `trigger`: The trigger event to load crisp.
 Default is `click`.
 See [Element Event Triggers](/docs/guides/script-triggers#element-event-triggers) for more information.
-- `id`: The Crisp ID.
+- `id`: Crisp ID.
 - `runtimeConfig`: Extra configuration options.
 Used to configure the locale.
 Same as CRISP_RUNTIME_CONFIG.
 - `tokenId`: Associated a session, equivalent to using CRISP_TOKEN_ID variable.
 Same as CRISP_TOKEN_ID.
-- `cookieDomain`: Restrict the domain that the Crisp cookie is set on.
+- `cookieDomain`: Restrict the domain that crisp cookie is set on.
 Same as CRISP_COOKIE_DOMAIN.
 - `cookieExpiry`: The cookie expiry in seconds.
 Same as CRISP_COOKIE_EXPIRATION.

 See the [Config Schema](#config-schema) for full details.

 ### Events

-The `ScriptCrisp` component emits a single `ready` event when the Crisp is loaded.
+The `ScriptCrisp` component emits a single `ready` event when crisp is loaded.

 ```ts
 const emits = defineEmits<{